jonlpersson/ed-latimore/site/_posts/2022-03-08-losing-someone-you-love.md

 That said, if someone is trying to help, let them.
 Even if it's buying you food.
 Let them help.

-## Don’t mourn the loss before their gone
+## Don’t mourn the loss before they're gone

 In the months leading up to my mother’s passing, I got to spend one to two hours a day in the hospital with her.
 It was time I feel grateful to have.
 Time I recognize most people don’t get.